evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Dual_Motor_Performance/_index.md

 ## Performance

 The Polestar 2 Long Range Dual Motor Performance has a maximum power of 350KW (476hp).
 The total torque is 740nm.
 The 0-100km/h sprint (0-62mph) takes 4,2 seconds.
-The top speed is 205 km/h.
+The top speed is 205 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging